-Whether your holiday look needs a complete refresh or just a few new accents, we’ll help you get inspired with 2017 holiday decorating trends from some of our favorite decor and DIY experts.
+Whether your holiday look needs a complete refresh or just a few new accents, we'll help you get inspired with these colorful holiday decorating trends from some of our favorite décor and DIY experts.

 1. Accessorize with Balloons

 "Decorating for the holidays is one of my favorite things to do!
 That said, sometimes you need to decorate for so many functions (ie: church events, neighbor surprises, cookie parties, ugly sweater parties, office parties) that you just can't do it all!
 Balloons come to my rescue every time.
 They're cheap and fill up a whole room with little effort.
 I love to get them in fun holiday colors so that it doesn't feel like a birthday party."

 - Brittany from The House That Lars Built